Northern Diamond-backed Watersnake On A Log

 I photographed this Northern Diamond-backed Watersnake at the Sequoyah National Wildlife Refuge in Oklahoma.
 It was on a log floating in the river and if you look close you can see a dragonfly on the log underneath the snake.

-It is frequently found basking on branches over water, and when approached, it will quickly drop into the water and swim away.
+It is often found basking on branches over water, and when approached, it will quickly drop into the water and swim away.

-This Watersnakes bite is known to be quite painful due to its sharp teeth meant to keep hold of slippery fish.
-Unfortunately, this defensive behavior is frequently misinterpreted as aggression and often leads to its being mistaken for the venomous Cottonmouth.
+This Watersnakes bite is very painful due to its sharp teeth meant to keep hold of slippery fish.
+Unfortunately, this defensive behavior is often misinterpreted as aggression and often leads to its being mistaken for the venomous Cottonmouth.
 (Source: Wikipedia)

 How I Got The Shot - Northern Diamond-backed Watersnake